Unleashing the potential of clinical trials

 A bold, aspirational, and achievable vision

-For the first time, BC has a shared vision for clinical trials – that reflects a future in which clinical trials investments are maximized for the benefit of all British Columbians.
-Health Research BC created the vision based on feedback and insights from over 170 stakeholders across the province, and it is endorsed by the BC Ministry of Health.
+For the first time, BC has a shared vision for clinical trials — one that reflects a future in which clinical trials investments maximize benefits for all British Columbians.
+In 2022, Clinical Trials BC, part of Health Research BC, created the vision using feedback and insights from more than 170 people across the province, and it is endorsed by the BC Ministry of Health.

-• Expert clinical trial investigators and certified coordinators who conduct over 1,300 trials yearly
+• Expert clinical trial investigators and certified coordinators conducting over 1,300 trials yearly

 • Multiple research-focused post-secondary institutions